Automatic image format conversion

 Format Optimization is the process of delivering the best image format to the end-user, while taking into account various factors such as requesting device capabilities, browser support for certain image formats, image content, image quality, and more.
 Ensuring the right format helps you reduce the image size and subsequently the load time.

-For Example, the below image gets delivered as WebP for Chrome browser and as JPEG for Safari.
+For Example, the below image gets delivered as WebP for Chrome browser and as JPEG for Safari (if it doesn't support WebP).
 If you have the automatic conversion to AVIF enabled for your account, then the image will be delivered in AVIF format on supported devices.

 This behaviour works automatically when the 'Use Best Format For Image Delivery' setting is turned on within the dashboard.
 This setting is accessible under the Optimization section of Image Settings.

 If you have disabled the 'Use Best Format For Image Delivery' setting, using the f-autoparameter in the URL enables automatic format conversion based on the above factors.